Geology Field Camp

 - Geology Field Camp II can be taken by students finishing their Junior or Senior years and students need to have completed Sedimentology and Structural Geology classes.

 Locations & Housing

-GFC I is located in the Black Hills, SD, (South Dakota School of Mines, Rapid City) and the Bighorn Basin, WY (Northwest College, Powell).
-GFC II is typically located in Powell and at Rawlins south of the Seminoe Mountains, south-central WY.
+- Geology Field Camp II is located in Powell and at Rawlins south of the Seminoe Mountains, south-central WY.
 All graded exercises will be completed at these locations.
 We will spend approximately 6 days on field trips during GFC I & II.

-Geology Field Camp courses are taught by faculty and graduate students of the Department of Geology, University of Akron.
-Student to instructor ratios are typically small ~ 6:1; but can vary from year to year.
+Geology Field Camp courses are taught by faculty of the Department of Geosciences, The University of Akron.
+Student to instructor ratios are typically small but can vary from year to year.